knpuniversity/javascript/knpu/ep4-reactjs/react-component.md

 `{ render }` from `react-dom`.
 Below, use the `render()` function directly.

 This change is a *little* bit more important because Webpack should be smart enough to perform something called "tree shaking".
-That's a fancy way of saying that Webpack will realize that we only need the `render()` function from `react-dom`: not the *whole* module.
+That's not because Webpack hates nature, that's just a fancy way of saying that Webpack will realize that we only need the `render()` function from `react-dom`: not the *whole* module.
 And so, it will only include the code needed for `render` in our final JavaScript file.

 *Anyways*, these are just fancier ways to import *exactly* what we already had.